SoftwareCornwall/SWC-Themes/README.md

 ## Using this code

 Clone this repository into the 'themes' directory within a working WordPress install.
+Activate the theme via the WordPress admin panel.